coloursofnoise/Resources/Mod-Structure.md

 - installing YourMod 1.6 will work
 - **installing YourMod 2.0 won't work**.
 The user will have to get YourMod 1.x instead.

-## Packaging your mod for publishing

-To get the zip to be published on GameBanana, just go to `Mods/yourmodname`, select everything and compress it (for example `Send to > Compressed folder` on Windows, or `7-Zip > Add to yourmodname.zip` if you have 7-Zip installed). **Be sure to make a zip archive (not a rar or a 7z one)**.

-When you open your zip, you should see `Dialog`, `Maps` and `everest.yaml` right away, without needing to open another folder.

-If you did that correctly, publish the zip on GameBanana, and a "Everest 1-click installer" button should appear after a bit!

 ## Adding content to your mod

 ### Adding More Maps